 Build Your Own Telephone Line Wiretap / Bug

 Want to listen in on your home landline 24/7?
-Here is an easy and cheap circuit that any home hacker can build in a short space of time.
+Here is an easy and cheap circuit that anybody with some basic electrical skills can build in a short space of time.
 Plug one end into your phone line and the other into a tape recorder and presto!
-Not a word will go unheard.
-04th December 2015
+Not a word will go unheard - 04th December 2015

 -2x 0.1µF ceramic capacitors (Usually marked with the number 104)-

 -2x diodes (almost any type of SIGNAL diode will be fine)-

 -1x PCB mount potentiometer of around 5k resistance, with logarithmic track-